-Highway 41 is the primary north south transportation corridor within Development Node #2, as identified in Map 9 - Node #2 - Development Concept.
+Highway 41 is the primary north south transportation corridor within Development Node #2.
 The northern boundary of the Node is Township Road 620, and Highway 660 is the southern boundary of Node #2.
 At the time that an ASP is prepared to support proposed development or at the time of subdivision, a Traffic Impact Assessment (TIA) would need to be prepared.
 The TIA would provide an understanding of the cumulative impacts of development on the transportation network and would identify any required intersectional improvements and/or upgrades to the roadway network.

-The undeveloped Lands and the approved ASPs within the Node #2 drain southwest to Moose Lake or northeast to unnamed lakes or southeast to Lake A/Barreye Lake.
-As shown on Map 10 - Node #2 - Drainage; approximate drainage patterns and sub-catchment areas are shown based on the latest LIDAR topographic information for future development conditions within the Node #2 area.
+The undeveloped Lands and the approved ASPs within Node #2 drain southwest to Moose Lake or northeast to unnamed lakes or southeast to Lake A / Barreyre Lake.
+As shown on Figure 11: Development Node #2 Drainage PatternsError!
+Reference source not found.; approximate drainage patterns and sub-catchment areas are shown based on the latest LIDAR topographic information for future development conditions within the Node #2 area.
 The proposed drainage paths and sub-catchment boundaries generally match those found for existing conditions; however, some liberty was taken to slightly modify drainage basin boundaries to match with existing quarter section lines because the phasing of future developments often precedes in quarter section parcels.

 There are six previously approved ASPs within this development node that were taken into consideration when determining sub-catchments and drainage patterns.
-Aurora Borealis ASP, White Rose Estates ASP, Matichuk ASP, Ringuette Industrial ASP and NW 19-61-5 W4M ASP.
+Aurora Borealis ASP, White Rose Estates ASP, Matichuk ASP, Ringuette Industrial ASP, and NW 19-61-5-W4M ASP.

-• Aurora Borealis covers parts of two quarter sections with each one having their own SWMF which captures runoff from the development to ensure that post-development runoff rates do not exceed pre-development rates.
+Aurora Borealis covers parts of two quarter sections with each one having their own SWMF which captures runoff from the development to ensure that postdevelopment runoff rates do not exceed pre-development rates.
 The SWMF's discharge into the creeks and ultimately to Moose Lake.